Your Guide to Traveling with Diabetes

-The American Society of Hemotology recommends avoiding alcohol the day before and of travel, drinking plenty of water, and extending your legs as straight as possible while seated (keep carry-on luggage in overhead bins and don’t cross your legs).
+The American Society of Hematology recommends avoiding alcohol the day before and of travel, drinking plenty of water, and extending your legs as straight as possible while seated (keep carry-on luggage in overhead bins and don’t cross your legs).
 You may also wear compression stockings.

 Keeping insulin cool…but not too cold

 Iocca offers these suggestions for people who carry insulin:

 - If you’re going somewhere on a warm day, you may need to take your insulin in a cooler.
 Amusement parks, water parks and sports arenas may have rules about coolers.
 Check ahead to see if coolers are allowed.
 If they aren’t, call the facility to find out how you can safely transport your insulin into the facility.